germanramos/hydra-mock/README.md

 ## POST

 Append servers to the current server list for an app.
+Creates the app if doesn't exists.
 Returns the list of servers.

 ```
 POST /app/<app_name>